Skip to main content

 Before you price on value, calculate the lowest number that still makes the engagement commercially sane.
 Keep the math simple.
 Use a checklist like this:

 The result is your internal floor, not your sales pitch.
-Then sanity-check it against a verified current market reference inserted as [current benchmark after verification].
-That placeholder matters because there is no single standard rate, and published pricing varies widely by experience, location, scope, demand, and engagement length.
+Then sanity-check it against a current market reference you have verified separately.
+That check matters because there is no single standard rate, and published pricing varies widely by experience, location, scope, demand, and engagement length.

 Public guides show broad hourly ranges such as $100 to $500+ per hour, and monthly retainers such as $5,000 to $15,000+, but those are only market signals.
 They are not a rate card to copy.